mukeshatlabs/proxy/README.md

 # proxy
-Hours needed: It took me 1 hour to complete the proxy server I have completed all the required stories
+Hours needed: It took me 1 hour to complete the proxy server.

-Proxy server
+I have completed all the required stories.